comphilip/koreader-wiki/Installation-on-ReMarkable.md

 ### Override System Splashscreens

-To use KOReader's built-in screensaver feature for poweroff and reboot events:
+To use KOReader's screensaver feature for poweroff and reboot events:

 1. SSH into your device and run:
 ```